-Table 2: Operational traffic data from the Proposed 1 Development of n Woodcote Gr een Road -
+Table 2: Operational traffic data from the Proposed Development on Woodcote Green Road

 Vehicle types AADT

-LDV 442
+LDV 348

-HDV 16
+HDV 14

-Total 458
+Total 362

 From the traffic data presented above, the Proposed Development will not generate more than 500 AADT and 100 AADT in LDV and HDV respectively during the operational phase on Woodcote Green Road.
 The volume of operational traffic will disperse further once leaving Woodcote Green Road.
 As such, the number of LDVs and HDVs will not breach the indicative criteria detailed in the EPUK/IAQM planning guidance15 on any one road.
 On this basis it can be concluded that the operational traffic associated with the Proposed Development will not have a significant effect on air quality.
 Therefore, detailed assessment will not be required and has been scoped out of the assessment.
-This approach has been accepted by the EHO at EEBC.